Descanonge/neba/README.md

-Neba tries to ease the creation and management of multiple datasets with different file formats, structures, etc. One dataset can have with multiple source files selected via glob patterns, loaded into pandas, while another could have a remote data-store as input loaded into xarray.
+Neba tries to ease the creation and management of multiple datasets with different file formats, structures, etc. One dataset can have with multiple source files selected via glob patterns, loaded into pandas, while another could have xarray load a remote data-store.

 Each new dataset is specified by creating a subclass of `DataInterface` which can then be re-used in various scripts to read or write data easily.
 The